kmamal/node-sdl/README.md

 ### Enum: BUTTON

-Values of this enum are used to represent the buttons on a mouse.
+Used to represent the buttons on a mouse.
+A mouse can have many buttons, but the values for the three most common ones are represented in this enum.

 | Value | Corresponding `SDL_BUTTON_*` |
 | --- | --- |